 "Don't...
 Don't say that...
 I love you!"

-The months of failed attempts to rid herself of Emma Swan, only for her to find herself mercifully free of the young woman, and yet still no closer to getting her son back.
+The months of failed attempts to rid herself of Emma Swan, only for her to find herself mercifully free of the younger woman, and yet still no closer to getting her son back.

 The week following the two's disappearance has been pure hell.
-Her mind has become muddled, as, after that first night- lying corpse-like on Henry's bed- her world has become a cider-clouded haze.
-She has tried everything she can think of, has even regained her magic- its source something she has continually puzzled over and pushed hurriedly aside as she recalls that flash of frightened green, and the soft pale hand at her elbow- and yet nothing has come close to working.
+Her mind has become muddled, as after that first night- lying corpse-like on Henry's bed- her world has become a cider-clouded haze.
+She has tried everything she can think of, has even regained her magic- its source something she has continually puzzled over and pushed hurriedly aside as she recalls a flash of frightened green, and a pale hand at her elbow- and yet nothing has come even close to working.